SkyBlueRW/VIX/README.md

 $$

 **Further Adjustment on Numerical Method**

-In theri 2005 and 2007 papers, Jiang & Tian wen through the estimation error with the CBOE estimation method in great details.
+In their 2005 and 2007 papers, Jiang & Tian wen through the estimation error with the CBOE estimation method in great details.
 They demonstrated that 2 estimation errors are largely affect the precision especially with a market of sparse strikes

 1. Discretion Error: It originated that option strike is not continous in reality.
 Often it will lead to an over estimate of VIX